chartjs/Chart.js/README.md

 * [Popular Extensions](https://github.com/chartjs/awesome)
 * [Samples](https://www.chartjs.org/samples/)

-In case you are looking for the docs of version 2, you will have to specify the specific version in the url like this: [https://www.chartjs.org/docs/2.9.4/](https://www.chartjs.org/docs/2.9.4/)
+In case you are looking for an older version of the docs, you will have to specify the specific version in the url like this: [https://www.chartjs.org/docs/2.9.4/](https://www.chartjs.org/docs/2.9.4/)

 ## Contributing